• Skip to primary navigation

 Hide Search

-You are here: Home / Investing / Why Most People Will Never Be Good at Investing
+You are here: Home / Investing / Why Most of Us Are Bad at Investing

-…because most people in the stock market, most of the time, don’t do investing, which is…
+…because most of us in the stock market, most of the time, do not do investing, which is…

 • Thinking how markets work,